slopp/rstudiointernal/README.md

 # rstudiointernal

 This package is a demo showing how you might create an internal package for your organization.
-Demo
+Build it again!

 Internal packages can provide data science teams with: